 The concept of confidential storage of data may be easy to understand, yet difficult to implement.
-Achieving confidentiality means storing data in a way that it can be read or deciphered only by authorized persons.
+Achieving confidentiality means storing data in a way that can be read or deciphered only by authorized persons.
 No unauthorized persons should be able to read or otherwise obtain meaningful information from this data, even with physical access to the storage media (e.g., a stolen laptop).
+To limit the scope of this article, we do not cover cases where an attacker can infer information via indirect channels.
+For example, we could infer that valuable information exists on a stolen laptop if we find ciphertext on the laptop's hard drive.

-Confidential storage methods are difficult to implement for reasons including complexity of method setup, difficulty of conversion of prior methods to new secure methods, training, overhead and latency in everyday tasks (e.g., reading and writing to files), key management, and password management.
+Confidential storage methods are difficult to implement for reasons including complexity of method setup; difficulty of conversion of prior methods to new secure methods; training, overhead, and latency in everyday tasks (e.g., reading and writing to files); key management and password management.

-As a brief storage background, Figure 3 shows the storage data paths for popular Unix-based and Windows operating systems.
+As a brief storage background, Figure 5 shows the storage data paths for popular Unix-based and Windows operating systems.
 For both platforms, applications reside in user space.
-When a Unix application makes a call to a file system, the call crosses the kernel boundary and is handled by the Virtual File System (VFS) Layer [Kleiman 1986].
-VFS provides functions commonly used in various file systems to ease individual file system implementations, and allows different file systems to co-exist, including local file systems such as ext3 and network file systems such as NFS.
-Local file systems then proceed to read and write to the block layer, which provides a unified API to access block layer devices.
+When a Unix application makes a call to a file system, the call crosses the kernel boundary and is handled by the Virtual File System (VFS) layer [Kleiman 1986].
+VFS provides functions commonly used in various file systems to ease individual file system implementations, and allows different file systems to coexist, including local file systems such as ext3 and network file systems such as NFS.
+Local file systems then proceed to read and write to the block layer, which provides a unified API to access block-layer devices.

 When a Windows application makes a file system call, that call gets passed to the I/O Manager.
 The I/O Manager translates application file system calls into I/O request packets, which it then translates into device-specific calls.
 The File System Drivers are high-level drivers such as FAT and NTFS.
-These drivers rely on the Storage Device Drivers, which are lower-level drivers that directly access the storage media.
+These drivers rely on the Storage Device

+Drivers, which are lower-level drivers that directly access the storage media.
 Note that both UNIX and Windows storage data paths share almost one-to-one mapping in terms of their internal structures.
 Thus, a confidential storage solution designed for one can be generalized to both platforms.